zulip/zulip/docs/subsystems/thumbnailing.md

 `thumbnail` worker's queue.
 This is generally redundant -- the image was inserted into the queue when the image was uploaded.
-The exception is if the image was uploaded prior to the existence of thumbnailing support, in which case the additional is required to have the spinner ever resolve.
+The exception is if the image was uploaded prior to the existence of thumbnailing support, in which case the additional queue insertion is required to have the spinner ever resolve.
 Since the worker takes no action if all necessary thumbnails already exist, this has little cost in general.

 The `thumbnail` worker generates the thumbnails, uploads them to S3 or disk, and then updates the `thumbnailed_metadata` of the ImageAttachment row to contain a